 Step 3: In this Reset the User Account Password window, enter the new password that you want to change to and confirm it still on that screen.
 After that, enter a brief hint for remembering in the future.

 Step 4: The tool will get your request and start to change the password.
 After this, click “Finish.”

 On Windows computers, you can perform almost every operation using just the Command Prompt.
 It comes with every machine, so an advantage of this method is that it involves no downloading of additional software.

 If you forgot Windows 8 password and did not have a password reset disk, Command Prompt is an excellent alternative.
-However, you can only use this method is the computer is on, and you are logged in, unlike in the case of the above way of using a password reset disk.
+However, you can only use this method if the computer is on and logged in, unlike the above way of using a password reset disk.

 Step 1: To launch Command Prompt, press and hold the Windows button on your keyboard and press R while the button is down to open the Run dialog box.